1. Timelines

 • The Vanir slaughtered the Aether Drakes, cursing the survivors into mist-dwelling wraiths.

-• The Solir extinguished the Solar Drakes, transforming them into the wrathful Red Dragon.
+• The Solir extinguished the Solar Drakes, cursing those whom survived into the wrathful Red Dragon.

 • The Njordir sundered the Terran Drakes, driving them into hiding and reducing them to savage forms.